nicholascar/gswa-supermodel/docs/components/boreholes.md

 [Alternate Name](https://schema.org/alternateName "sdo:alternateName") | Well, Drillhole
 [Description](https://schema.org/description "sdo:description") | A borehole is a narrow shaft, or set of shafts, bored in the ground with a common point of origin.
 A borehole may be constructed for many different purposes, including the extraction of water, other liquids (such as petroleum) or gases (such as natural gas), as part of a geotechnical investigation, environmental site assessment, mineral exploration, temperature measurement, as a pilot hole for installing piers or underground utilities, for geothermal installations, or for underground storage of unwanted substances, e.g. in carbon capture and storage.
 Expected Properties | [has origin position](#hasOriginPosition "bh:hasOriginPosition")<br />[has part](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#http://purl.org/dc/terms/hasPart "dcterms:hasPart") - for linking to [Bore](#Bore) objects)<br />[was attributed to](https://www.w3.org/TR/prov-o/#wasAttributedTo "prov:wasAttributedTo") - for linking to [Agent](https://www.w3.org/TR/prov-o/#Agent) objects, via [Attribution](https://www.w3.org/TR/prov-o/#Attribution) objects<br />classification properties, e.g. [has purpose](#hasPurpose "bh:hasPurpose")
-[Provenance](http://purl.org/dc/terms/ "dcterms:provenance") | This definition for a Borehole is derived from of GeoSciML's definition for Borehole, however it is altered to cater for multi-shaft Boreholes/Wells.
+[History Note](https://www.w3.org/TR/skos-reference/#notes "skos:historyNote") | This definition for a Borehole is derived from of GeoSciML's definition for Borehole, however it is altered to cater for multi-shaft Boreholes/Wells.
 This is achieved by making Borehole a container class for one of more Bore objects which represent the individual shafts.

 [Example](https://www.w3.org/TR/skos-reference/#notes "skos:example")